Financial Planning

 Field notes

-BAH rate protection, the 5% out-of-pocket history, and the dual-military single-rate trap
+BAH rate protection, the 5% out-of-pocket cost share, and how dual-military BAH actually works

 Basic Allowance for Housing is set annually by the Defense Travel Management Office (DTMO) using rental-market surveys conducted in each Military Housing Area (MHA).
 The published rate reflects the median rent for an anchor-point dwelling at the housing standard the Department of Defense assigns to each pay grade, plus utilities.
-For Calendar Year 2026, DTMO surveyed 300+ MHAs and published the rates effective 1 January under the authority of 37 U.S.C. § 403 and JTR Chapter 10.
+For Calendar Year 2026, DTMO surveyed 300+ MHAs and published the rates effective 1 January under the authority of 37 U.S.C. § 403 and DoD FMR Volume 7A, Chapter 26 (Housing Allowances).
 The rate the member receives is gated on three things — pay grade, dependency status, and the ZIP code of the duty station — and is paid at full statutory amount regardless of whether the member's actual rent is above or below it.

 Rate protection.
-Under JTR 100204, a service member is entitled to the published BAH rate at their assigned MHA, but if DTMO publishes a lower rate for that MHA in a subsequent year, the member continues to receive the prior (higher) rate as long as they remain at the same duty station.
-Rate protection extends to the dependency status held at the time of the cut — moving from "with dependents" to "without dependents" mid-tour cancels the protection on the with-dependents portion.
+Under DoD FMR Volume 7A, Chapter 26, ¶5.2, the monthly BAH amount paid to a service member must not be reduced because housing costs in the MHA dropped, because the national monthly housing cost changed, or because the member was promoted — so if DTMO publishes a lower rate for that MHA in a subsequent year, the member continues to receive the prior (higher) amount as long as they remain eligible at that duty station.
+The same protection carries a Reserve Component member across new active-duty orders, order extensions, and AGR transitions, provided there is no break in active service of one or more calendar days.
+Protection stops if the member is demoted or loses authority for BAH; the current published rate at the current duty location then becomes the new protected rate.
 The protection does not transfer with a PCS; the member reassigns to the new MHA's current-year rate at the new station.
-Rate protection is one of the most consequential rules for members at duty stations where rents have declined faster than the MHA survey reflects — an E-6 in a cooling rental market may receive 5-10% more BAH than current market rates because the prior-year published rate is locked in.
+Rate protection is one of the most consequential rules for members at duty stations where rents have declined faster than the MHA survey reflects — a member in a cooling rental market can keep being paid above the current published table rate because the prior-year rate is locked in.

-Authorities: 37 U.S.C. § 403 (Basic allowance for housing); 26 U.S.C. § 134 (Non-taxable status of qualified military benefits); Joint Travel Regulations Chapter 10; DTMO BAH program and annual rate-survey methodology.
+Authorities: 37 U.S.C. § 403 (Basic allowance for housing); 26 U.S.C. § 134 (Non-taxable status of qualified military benefits); 37 U.S.C. § 421 (a dependent on active duty and entitled to basic pay is not counted as a dependent for housing-allowance purposes); DoD FMR Volume 7A, Chapter 26 (Housing Allowances) — ¶4.5 member married to member, ¶5.2 BAH rate protection; DTMO BAH program and annual rate-survey methodology.
 For binding rate decisions at the assignment, verify with the gaining installation finance office; the published rate table reflects the rate paid, but rate protection and dependency adjustments can shift the actual entitlement.

 About this entitlement